Roomote vs Cursor

 Roomote starts earlier in the workflow.
 The task can come from Slack, GitHub, Linear, or the web dashboard, and the person handing it off does not need to be an editor user at all.

 The environment setup, review surface, and integration context are first-class.
-Roomote runs in configured cloud environments, brings in context from the team systems feeding the interrupt, and returns something the whole team can review outside the editor.
+Roomote runs in configured environments, brings in context from team systems, and returns something the whole team can review outside the editor.

 +